 We also recognize that Williamsburg and the College of William and Mary were built by the slave labor of kidnapped and enslaved Africans.
 We highlight that the university acknowledges that it “owned and exploited slave labor from its founding to the Civil War; and that it had failed to take a stand against segregation during the Jim Crow Era.”
 Therefore, the Decolonizing Humanities Project seeks to address and repair the effects of racism and how it continues to structure our lives in the College, Virginia, and the United States.

-The Decolonizing Humanities Project understands that the Humanities are imbibed with the legacies of racism and colonialism but also with popular resistance and alternative forms of knowledge, art, and world views.
+The Decolonizing Humanities Project understands that the Humanities are imbibed with the legacies of racism and colonialism but also with popular resistance and alternative forms of knowledge, art, ecology, and world views.
 We, therefore, excavate cultural forms, art practices, political expressions, and social norms to reveal histories, practices, and ideologies of racism, sexism, classism and hetero/cis-normativity.

 At the same time, we seek to elevate the cultural expressions, art, and living and traditional knowledge of those who have been dispossessed and marginalized by colonialism, imperialism, racism, and capitalism.
 We humbly seek to do this by learning from these communities, inviting them into the university and its curriculum, and elevating their visibility in the university itself.What is Decoloniality?Speaker & Event Highlights